Facebook Says Trump Can’t Go Back to Shitposting Yet

 Facebook’s Oversight Board has decided that Donald Trump will not be allowed to return to the platform—for now.

+The ruling heavily criticized Facebook’s decision-makers, saying they punished Trump with a “vague, standardless penalty,” then tried to pass the buck onto the Oversight Board.
+The ruling said: “It’s not permissible for Facebook to keep a user off the platform for an undefined period, with no criteria for when or whether the account will be restored.”

+However, it also said that Trump’s posts on Jan.
+6 “severely violated” Facebook rules, and that the “clear, immediate risk of harm and his words of support for those involved in the riots” meant that “Facebook was justified in suspending Mr. Trump’s accounts” a day later.
-The company first announced its ban on Trump’s account the day after the Jan.
-6 Capitol riot, in a blog post from CEO Mark Zuckerberg.

-“The risks of allowing the President to continue to use our service during this period are simply too great,” Zuckerberg wrote.
+Facebook announced Trump’s blocking back on Jan.
+7 with in a blog post from Chief Executive Mark Zuckerberg.
+“The risks of allowing the President to continue to use our service during this period are simply too great,” Zuckerberg wrote at the time, following Trump’s praise of the Capitol rioters as “very special” people and “great patriots.”

-While many cheered Twitter, Facebook, and Google’s decisions to remove Trump’s accounts in the wake of his incendiary rhetoric after the election and the Jan.
-6 riots, the united front by social-media companies quickly weakened.
+While many cheered Twitter, Facebook, and Google’s decisions to remove Trump’s accounts in the wake of his incendiary rhetoric, the united front by social-media companies quickly weakened.

 Just days after the ban, Twitter founder and CEO Jack Dorsey defended the company’s decision to remove Trump’s account, but called it “a precedent I feel is dangerous.”
 YouTube CEO Susan Wojcicki told Reuters in March that the company would reinstate Trump’s account “when we see the reduced law enforcement in capitals in the U.S.”

-Before the ban, Trump often treated Facebook as an afterthought, posting first and most often to his Twitter account while his Facebook account was left to echo and accent content often posted elsewhere first.
+It’s not clear if Trump would even be desperate to return to Facebook.
+Before the ban, Trump often treated the site as an afterthought, posting first and most often to his Twitter account while his Facebook account was left to echo and accent content often posted elsewhere first.

 Shortly before the board announced its decision, former President Trump’s office announced he had launched a platform of his own—a blog with short, paragraph-length statements from Trump on his personal website.